-The present study brought experimental evidence that large scale functional neural networks do possess a modular character of organization.
-The fact of being broadly present on all frequency bands analysed and in both awake and anesthetized conditions, highlights the presence of functionally integrated modular neural processes as a key feature of functional brain activities, which corroborates with the consensus that this structure of organization may account for a series of properties necessary for the functioning of the brain.
+The present study provided experimental evidence that large-scale functional neural networks do possess a modular organization character.
+Furthermore, the fact that it was broadly present on all frequency bands analyzed and in both awake and anesthetized conditions highlights the presence of functionally integrated modular neural processes as a crucial aspect of functional brain activities, which supports the consensus that this organization structure may account for a series of properties necessary for the brain's functioning.
 The supposed view that specialized areas of the cortex operate preferably in an isolated manner is not consistent with the experimental results of this study.
-The verification of the structure of functional clusters involving considerable large areas of the cortex gives support to the view that, essentially, several cortical areas operate in conjunction forming an integrative network, and not in an isolated manner.
+Instead, verifying the structure of functional clusters involving large cortical areas supports the view that, essentially, several cortical areas operate in conjunction forming an integrative network, and not in an isolated manner.
 It was observed that functional brain activities are dynamic.
-The community structure in short intervals of time presented variations on participating regions, size and number of clusters, revealing that the working brain is highly complex and dynamic.

-The experimental results of this study demonstrated that during the Ketamine-Medetomidine anesthetic induction, considerable alterations in the community structure of functional brain networks occurred, the most affected areas were the secondary associative cortex of the frontal and parietal regions.
-Possibly, the effects of the anesthetics on those regions had a great contribution for the loss of consciousness experienced by the animal model in this study.
+Furthermore, the community structure over short time intervals presented variations in participating regions, size, and number of clusters, revealing that the working brain is highly complex and dynamic.
+The experimental results of this study demonstrated that during the Ketamine-Medetomidine anesthetic induction, considerable alterations in the community structure of functional brain networks occurred; the most affected areas were the secondary associative cortex of the frontal and parietal regions.
+The effects of the anesthetics on those regions may have significantly contributed to the loss of consciousness experienced by the animal model in this study.

-It was verified that during general anesthesia the macaque brain had shifted to a highly specific, complex, and dynamic state, which was characterized by a massive presence of functional clusters at the primary sensory and motor cortices, and a reduction of these integrated and segregated neural processes on the secondary associative cortex.
-Those empirical results do not support suppositions that regard general anesthesia with a ``whole brain shut-down'', once during the experiment the brain seemed to be performing much more than homoeostasis.